Does not apply to sports. Team sports

 • d) curling.

-1. When is motivation formed?
+1. During what period is motivation formed?

-• a) when performing physical exercises;
+• a) when performing physical exercise;

 • b) before performing physical exercise;

-• c) after physical exercise;
+• c) after performing physical exercise;

 • d) is formed separately from the process of physical education.